arstephens/TCGA-Glioblastoma-Database/sql/README.md

 # SQL Files

-This folder contains the SQL-related files used for the TCGA Glioblastoma database project.
+This folder contains the SQL files used for the TCGA Glioblastoma database project.
 These files are used to create the MySQL schema, populate the database, document the finished database export, and support the Neo4j component of the project.

 ## Files included in this folder